VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/tmp/firmware_slicer_settings.md

        drop_first_result: true #only used if you’re using the ignore first probe.

 - Homing override to home y before x.
+  - To avoid collision with the ducts with the front idlers.
+This is less of an issue these days with narrow idlers released.

        [homing_override]
        axes: z